ClaretJeanLoup/ArDu/README.md

   -o JunctionTest
 ```

 The softclip pileup confirms both breakpoints at base-pair resolution.
-The mode of soft-clipped reads at breakpoint 1 falls at position 3,436,927 (259 bp upstream of the coverage-based prediction) and at 3,640,306 for breakpoint 2 (620 bp downstream).
+The mode of soft-clipped reads at breakpoint 1 falls at position 3,436,927 (259 bp upstream of the coverage-based prediction and right on top of the breakpoint confirmed by Assogba et al., 2016) and at 3,640,306 for breakpoint 2 (620 bp downstream, 470 pb below the second breakpoint found in the previous study).
 Spanning reads containing softclip sequences from both breakpoints were recovered and written to `Yop16-60_1-2_junction_reads.fasta`.

 <p align="center">
   <img src="docs/ExampleRun/ArDuRun-ArduExampleRun-2026-06-11/junctions/JunctionTest_Yop16-60_softclip_dist.png" width="800">